 - Develop change management strategy, supporting communications, training, and integration across the program team and business unit leadership

-Deloitte helped a large financial institution implement an AWS program that offered a range of solutions, including: conventional offices, shared/hybrid work space, hoteling, free address, satellite offices, and telecommuting/virtual office practices to enhance employee work/life balance and achieve a more cost-efficient use of space.
+Deloitte helped a large financial institution implement a workplace strategy program that offered a range of solutions, including: conventional offices, shared/hybrid work space, hoteling, free address, satellite offices, and telecommuting/virtual office practices to enhance employee work/life balance and achieve a more cost-efficient use of space.
 As a result, the client forecasted an annual run-rate cost reduction of $400 million.
-Additionally, workspace utilization was improved from 1.22 seats per person to 0.86 seats per person for the targeted population of 160,000 employees.
-As part of this effort, the team delivered AWS training to over 300 enabling function staff across the globe.
+Additionally, workspace utilization was improved from 1.22 seats per person to 0.86 seats per person for the targeted population of employees.
+As part of this effort, the team delivered a workplace strategy training to over 300 enabling function staff across the globe.
 The client expects to achieve additional benefits in terms of anticipated reduction in carbon foot print and an increase in overall employee satisfaction.

-Over the past 2-3 years, a large technology company had experienced the migration of many business processes to lower cost off-shore and on-shore locations.
+A large technology company had experienced the migration of many business processes to lower cost off-shore and on-shore locations.
 As a result, there was excess real estate capacity in the portfolio, but business units were beginning to anticipate growth.
 The client wanted to increase efficiency of space use to realize cost savings, effectively enable growth, and embed flexibility.
-Our findings and recommendations helped the client in its efforts to socialize and embrace the benefits that an AWS program would bring to the organization in terms of real estate savings, employee and talent related benefits, and better enabled business activities.
+Our findings and recommendations helped the client in its efforts to socialize and embrace the benefits that a workplace strategy program would bring to the organization in terms of real estate savings, employee and talent related benefits, and better enabled business activities.
 The project defined a program to achieve $25-30 million in recurring savings over 3-5 years.